otrv4/otrv4/otrv4.md

   protocol, to prevent Alice from replaying Bob's zero knowledge proofs or vice versa.

-First MPI (MPI)
+First Point (POINT)
-  The first MPI given as input, serialized in the usual way.
+  The first Point given as input, encoded in the usual way.

-Second MPI (MPI)
+Second Point (POINT)
-  The second MPI given as input, if present, serialized in the usual way.
-If only one MPI is given as input, this field is simply omitted.
+  The second Point given as input, if present, encoded in the usual way.
+If only one Point is given as input, this field is simply omitted.
 ```

 ### SMP message 1